canonical/checkbox/checkbox-ng/docs/author/provider-i18n.rst

 many developers.

-The job definition file format already supported this syntax but it was not supported by PlainBox before, if you are maintaining an existing provider the only new thing, for you, may be the fact that a job name (summary) is now also translatable and that there are dedicated tools that make the process easier.
+The job definition file format already supported this syntax but it was not supported by Plainbox before, if you are maintaining an existing provider the only new thing, for you, may be the fact that a job name (summary) is now also translatable and that there are dedicated tools that make the process easier.